amboulouma/smartixx/README.md

-# hakhakhak
+# Smartixx
-This is a Blockchain ticketing project for transparent performances with any public
+Solve the Ticketing issue with the Blockchain